• blogangle-right

 Supplementing understaffed security teams

 AI is being used to supplement security teams and improve security outcomes.
-Most IT executives (93%) are already using or considering implementing AI and ML to enhance their security capabilities.
-These AI adopters are already reporting performance improvements in the triage of Tier 1 threats, detection of zero-day attacks and threats, and reduction of false positives and noise.
+The majority of executives (64%) have implemented AI for security capabilities and 29% are evaluating implementation.
+These AI adopters have reported significant performance improvements in the triage of Tier 1 threats, detection of zero-day attacks and threats, and reduction of false positives and noise.

-As a result of these early indicators of success, more than half of executives (52%) say generative AI will help them better allocate resources, capacity, talent, or skills.
+As a result of these positive impacts, leaders say generative AI is helping them better allocate resources, capacity, talent, or skills.

 Detecting threats in real time